 If eventually, you have more time and choose to spend a long weekend in Europe’s Capital, you might want to have some ideas of day trips from Brussels.

-Since we arrived on Thursday and left on Monday evening, we had plenty of time to have also one day trip by train from Brussels, but there are plenty of other options.
+Since we arrived on Thursday and left on Monday evening, we had plenty of time to have also a day trip by train from Brussels, but there are plenty of other options.

 Bruges and Ghent